zeromq/zmqpp/README.md

 This C++ binding for 0mq/zmq is a 'high-level' library that hides most of the c-style interface core 0mq provides.
-It consists of a number of header and source files all residing in the zmq directory, these files are provided under the MIT license (see LICENCE for details).
+It consists of a number of header and source files all residing in the zmq directory, these files are provided under the MPLv2 license (see LICENSE for details).

 They can either be included directly into any 0mq using project or used as a library.
 A really basic Makefile is provided for this purpose and will generate